jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Breaking News - List of all problems, startingin 1970's, because we didn't adapt to a new age.
 Collaboration is needed, and held back, time to act Stargazer

-## Now What

-We're in a dilimena, much like Darth King, Darth Blockbuster doesn't hate us.
-They're stuck in the matrix.
-Their own ruling philosophy defines their live and they'll never see out of it.
+We're in a dilemma, much like Darth King, Darth Blockbuster doesn't hate us.
+He is stuck in the matrix, or better put, he's stuck inside the old red/blue ruling philosophy of the Industrial Age.
+He's a unknowing antagonist for the Computer Age.

 But who cares.
-That's why I'm not writing to "The Executive", but writing to you.
-If you see out of your matrix, that means you'll embrace the Computer Age.
-You'll search and seek out new digital tools to solve your real-life problems, and thereby become, and control, the player god.
+That's why I'm not writing to "The Executive".
+I'm writing it to you.
+If you see out of your matrix that makes you a extra on Main Street, you'll search and seek out new digital tools to solve your real-life problems, and thereby become, and control, the player god of the Computer Age.
+An unhappy life inside the heavy management and competition of the era of mass production will stop.
+You'll live and enjoy all the benefits of the era of mass collaboration.

-The Computer Age was started by traitors.
-It's true.
-History calls them, with a grin of course, the Traitorous Eight.
-They were eight young kids, working for Shockley Semi-conductor in the 1950s.
-Shockley had helped invent the transistor and commercializing it.
-Sadly, he'd fallen into paranoia and made his workers miserable, They weren't happy because they knew they could change the world.
-So these eight unknown chemists, physicits, machinists, engineers, left Shockley and started their own company.
-It was still the Industrial Age, and hence these workers were supposed to be extras doing what they were told.
-Society yelled at them "this is a shameful act".

-Who cares what the Sophia's of the world say today.
-These kids became protagonists of the Computer Age.
-These eight people are directly responsible for Intel, AMD, Kleiner Perkins, National Semiconductors, and many more companies.
-Indirectly, they seeded Silicon Valley with Apple, Microsoft, Oracle, and so on.
-Every Computer Age protagonist and player god today owes these eight people a debt of gratitude.

-PICTURE

-The world needed to upgrade our philosophy to the Computer Age.
-We need the usher in the era of mass collaboration.
-The protagonists of society never stop inventing, innovating, thinking ahead.
+The world needs to upgrade our philosophy to the Computer Age.
+We need to usher in the era of mass collaboration.
+This book's illustration is a regular person standing on Main Street-a single person in the game of civilization.
+His or her job is to do what's best for themselves, and help society prosper.
+She's looking up for guidance and sees two options—heroes and villains.
+Thankfully, The protagonists of society never stop inventing, innovating, thinking ahead.
 The antagonists never stop being selfishness, self-important, short-sighted.
 It's the story of civilization.
 Good vs evil, right vs wrong.
 Jedi vs Sith.

-And those are you options at all times.
 The only question is, which does your ruling philosophy tell you to pick?
 And the one you pick creates your ruling philosophy.
 That's the power of Main Street.
 To either by the extra of antagoinsts, or the player god for the protagonists.
 A decision you make right now, in your head.

-And that's where we're headed to right now.
-Into your mind.

-## The Rules Said to Rent DVD's Forever - we can adapt proactively, we either had to take it or.. wait, no we didn't

-This book's illustration is a regular person standing on Main Street-a single person in the game of civilization.
-His or her job is to do what's best for themselves, and help society prosper.
-She's looking up for guidance and sees two options—heroes and villains.
-In the sky high above is the mythical "player god" whose playing the game.
-Will he play to benefit society or to benefit himself?
+Because in the sky high above is the mythical "player god" who you can control.
+If you believe in a good ruling philosophy.

+So the conclusion of this book, is a discussion in your head, which might look something like this.

 Extra: What does that mean, I don't like...

-Player god: It means we...
+Player god: It means we are the ones who control our society.
+We play the game.

 Extra: What it means is hard times create hard people.
 Hard people create easy times.
 Easy times bring on hard times.
 You can't get around it.